Configure runtime settings

 You can search the runtime settings by clicking the Search button.
 Search results display only views containing settings with names that match the search criteria; other views are filtered out.

 The runtime setting views (pages) that you see depend on the specific protocol that you are currently working with.
 The following list provides an overview of the possible pages.

 |Additional Attributes||Additional arguments for a Vuser script.
 The Additional Attributes settings apply to all Vuser script types.
 You specify command line arguments that you can retrieve at a later point during the test run, using Command Line Parsing functions.
 Using this view, you can pass external parameters to prepared scripts.|

 |Browser Emulation||Browser-related runtime settings.|

 |Browser (TruClient - Web)||

-Enables you to configure settings for the TruClient browsers, for scripts that you run in load mode.
+TruClient browser settings, for scripts that you run in load mode.

 Tip: you can specify a complete folder using an asterisk (*) as a wildcard.

-Enables you to check websites for content during runtime.
+Content check for websites during runtime.
 You can set Content Check runtime settings for Web - HTTP/HTML and other Internet protocols.

 You use the Content Check settings to check the contents of a page for a specific string.
 This is useful for detecting non-standard errors.
 In normal operations, when your application server fails, the browser displays a generic HTTP error page indicating the nature of the error.
 The standard error pages are recognized by VuGen and treated as errors, causing the script to fail.
 Some application servers, however, issue their own error pages that are not detected by VuGen as error pages.
 The page is sent by the server and it contains a formatted text string, stating that an error occurred.